 For more information, see Enabling Guest Access in Configuring AMQ Broker.

 For each user, you must define a username and password and assign a security role.
 Users can only access the broker instance using these credentials.

-For more information, see Enabling Password Authentication in Using AMQ Broker.
+For more information, see Adding Users in Configuring AMQ Broker.

 Users are authenticated using SSL certificates.

-For more information, see Adding Certificate-based Authentication in Using AMQ Broker.
+For more information, see Adding Certificate-based Authentication in Configuring AMQ Broker.

 Users are authenticated and authorized by checking the credentials against user data stored in a central X.500 directory server.

-For more information, see Deploying LDAP Authentication in Using AMQ Broker.
+For more information, see Using LDAP for Authentication in Configuring AMQ Broker.